rahuladream/PyGame/README.md

 #### Day 3 📅

 - `text_and_font.py` - Let's render the font and text and also size and color the font.
+- `sprite_collision_detection.py` - A pygame sprite is a two-dimensional image that is part of the large graphical scene.
+Usually, a sprite will be some object in the scene.